alvarordn/co-estimator/Dummy attacks/04 - Combined Attack Amplitude Evaluation/README.md

     - `Recall`: Average recall across all simulations.
     - `Accuracy`: Average accuracy across all simulations.

 Note that the **F1-score** can be derived from precision and recall.
-For each combination of power factor, time instant, lambda value, and electrical magnitude, **1,000 simulations** have been conducted.
+For each combination of power factor, time instant and  pair of electrical magnitudes, **100 simulations** have been conducted.
 Each simulation involves a random selection of measurements modified by the attack.
-In total, the results presented here are based on **1,350,000 simulation runs**.
+In total, the results presented here are based on **2,700 simulation runs**.

 ## Naming Convention for Figures